dermotkel/main_project/README.md

 ### Research Questions and Hypotheses
 1. Are the three flower types normally distributed across all depdent variables?

-2. What is the difference in Sepal length between the three flower types?
+2. What is the difference in Sepal length/width and petal length/width between the three flower types?
-3. What is the difference in Sepal width between the three flower types?
-4. What is the difference in Petal width between the three flower types?
-5. What is the difference in Petal height between the three flower types?

-6. Is there a postive correlation between Sepal Length and Petal Height?
+3. Is there a postive correlation between Sepal Length and Petal Length?

 We shall also make some hypotheses.
 A hypothese is simply an 'educated quess' we make at the beginning of a study on what we expect to find. http://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/